matrix-org/matrix-spec-proposals/drafts/use_cases.rst

  What you can do:
   - Get older messages by scrolling up (scrollback)
   - Get newer messages by scrolling down

+Public Room Search Screen
+ What's visible:
+  - The current search text.
+  - The homeserver being searched.
+  - The results of the current search with enough results to fill the screen with # users and alias + room name + room topic.
+ What you can do:
+  - Change what you are searching for.
+  - Change the server that's being searched.
+  - Scroll down to get more search results.

 User screen
  What's visible: